DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

                 - Example a cloud service provider undergoes an SSAE 18 audit to prove to clients that their data is secure and managed properly.
 SOC 3 report, is intended for distribution to third parties.
 They include the auditor's opinions and management assertions, along with information about the service organization.
 SOC3 reports are specifically intended for external release.
             - 📗**ISAE (International Standard on Assurance Engagements)**:  ISAE is a set of standards issued by the International Auditing and Assurance Standards Board (IAASB) for assurance engagements, including reports on controls at service organizations.
                 - The board and its standards are both similar to those of SSAE.
-                - ISAE 3402: The most relevant standard for cloud services, similar to SSAE 18, used internationally. it is roughly the equivalent of SOC 2 reports in SSAE.
+                - ISAE 3402: The most relevant standard for cloud services, similar to SSAE 18, used 📝internationally. it is roughly the equivalent of SOC 2 reports in SSAE.
             - 📗**CSA (Cloud Security Alliance)**: CSA is an organization that defines best practices and provides certifications for securing cloud computing environments.
                 - it offers the CSA STAR program: The Security, Trust, Assurance, and Risk (STAR) program is a certification for cloud service providers based on CSA's Cloud Controls Matrix (CCM).
                 - STAR consists of two level of certification which provide increasing levels of assurance